Buying a car

 Let’s get this straight — no friend should skimp out on the damages bill if they’re responsible for an accident.
 But even if you’re not in the car when the accident happens, as the policyholder — or the person listed on the policy — you’ll be financially responsible.
 Let’s hope your friend’s happy to pay your out-of-pocket costs!

 This may come as a bit of a surprise, but generally car insurance will cover some extra work done on your car.
 Many car insurance policies cover accessories and modifcations, granted the insurer knows the level of extra work that’s done.
 However, there may be exemptions for specific items such as lost car keys.
-Also, the accessories and modifications may affect the value of your car so much that your amount covered is not sufficient to repair or replace it.
+Any accessories and modifications may increase your car's value, and in some cases mean that the amount of cover your insurer can provide is not enough to repair or replace it.
+When you are insured for amount covered, only fitted accessories and modifications are included.
 Therefore, you’ll need to speak to your insurer when you plan on making any alterations to your car.

 Your personal belongings could be covered up to a specified amount.
 For example, Suncorp offers up to $1,000 of cover for loss or damage to items that were in your car at the time of an insured event.
 This can cover things like clothing, sunglasses and phones.